bgcarlisle/Numbat/README.md

-# Numbat Meta-Analysis Manager
+# Numbat Systematic Review Manager

 ## Overview

 The source code for Numbat is available on [Github](https://github.com/bgcarlisle/Numbat "Numbat Github").

-Numbat is free software first developed by PhD student Benjamin Carlisle in 2014 for use by the STREAM research group[^1] in the Biomedical Ethics Unit at McGill University to facilitate meta-analytic work for the *Animals, Humans and the Continuity of Evidence* grant as well as the *Signals, Safety and Success* grant.
+Numbat is free software first developed by PhD student Benjamin Carlisle in 2014 for use by the STREAM research group[^1] in the Biomedical Ethics Unit at McGill University to facilitate systematic review work for the *Animals, Humans and the Continuity of Evidence* grant as well as the *Signals, Safety and Success* grant.
 This work was funded by the Canadian Institutes of Health Research (MOP 119574), and it is released as free and open-source under the GNU AGPL v 3.

 It is named after the numbat, because numbats feed on termites by extracting them from their hiding places with very long and flexible tongues.